kevlu8/int0x80.ca/blogs/chessengines/5-qsearch.md

 	for (Move m : pos.legal_moves()) {
 		if (is_capture(m) || is_promotion(m)) {
-			is_stable = false; // If we have a capture or promotion, the position is not stable

 			pos.make_move(m);
 			Value score = -quiescence(pos, -side, -beta, -alpha);
 			pos.undo_move(m);